National Museum of Bosnia and Herzegovina: 1888-1913

 Part of the Austro-Hungarian policy goals was to raise literacy levels and maintain European-standard education.
 Under their administration, a Museum Society was formed on February 1, 1888, in order to further this agenda in the form of a museum.
-The first director of the museum was Mr. Kosta Hörmann, an advisor to the Austro-Hungarian government.
+The first director of the museum was Kosta Hörmann, an advisor to the Austro-Hungarian government.
 Greatly influenced by the orientation of 19th-century European science heuristics and culture, the museum's collection under Hörmann grew rapidly especially in the departments of natural history and archaeology.
 By the early 20th century, the museum began to outgrow its original premises and in 1908, construction on a new building to house the museum's collections began.
 Construction on the new building completed in 1913 and the museum was officially opened on October 4 of that year.
 Throughout this all, the museum was funded by the Austro-Hungarian's departments of education and culture as well as by private donations and charity events led by the Museum Society.